Vtolin/intro/README.md

 # Personal Website

 Welcome to the source code of my personal portfolio website!
-This site is built with **pure HTML, CSS, and JavaScript** — no frameworks, no libraries — just clean, handwritten code.
+This site is built with **pure HTML, CSS, and JavaScript**.
+No frameworks, no libraries, just clean, handwritten code.
 It's fully responsive, optimized for performance, and hosted on [Vercel](https://vercel.com).

 **Live Demo:** [intpas.vercel.app](https://intpas.vercel.app)